TobiOlajumoke/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Use EventBridge to hookup Health Dashboard to SNS and send notification when there is a service health issue.

 EventBridge is a serverless service that uses events to connect application components together, making it easier for you to build scalable event-driven applications.
+Use it to route events from sources such as home-grown applications, AWS services, and third- party software to consumer applications across your organization.
 ##  Create an architectural diagram (to the best of your ability) the CI/CD logical pipeline in Lucid Charts
 ![Alt text](../_docs/assets/Conceptual%20Architecture%20Diagram.png)